Canon 1Ds Mark II vs 600D

 |Canon 1D Mark II N« »||APS-H||8.2||3504||2336||-||22.3||11.2||975||66||Canon 1D Mark II N|

 |Canon 1D Mark II« »||APS-H||8.2||3504||2336||-||22.3||11.1||1003||66||Canon 1D Mark II|

 Many modern cameras cannot only take still pictures, but also record videos.
 The 600D indeed provides for movie recording, while the 1Ds Mark II does not.
 The highest resolution format that the 600D can use is 1080/30p.

 Feature comparison: Canon 1Ds Mark II vs 600D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark II and the 600D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1Ds Mark II offers a wider field of view (100%) than the one in the 600D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1Ds Mark II has a higher magnification (0.70x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1Ds Mark II and Canon 600D in connection with corresponding information for a sample of similar cameras.